BrianFarnhill/Demos.CDKApiPipeline/README.md

 export REPO_NAME=[Your CodeArtifact repository name] export AWS_REGION=[Your AWS Region]("https://docs.aws.amazon.com/general/latest/gr/rande.html")
-export SLACK_ARN=[ARN of the AWS Chatbot notification channel for failed actions - OPTIONAL] export SLACK_SNS_ARN=[ARN of the SNS topic used by the above Slack Chatbot - for incident manager - OPTIONAL]
+export SLACK_ARN=[ARN of the AWS Chatbot notification channel for failed actions - OPTIONAL] export SLACK_SNS_TOPIC_NAME=[ARN of the SNS topic used by the above Slack Chatbot - for incident manager - OPTIONAL]
 ```

 ### Deploying the pipeline